conaticus/opal/README.md

 **Type** - the type of text that you're adding - this mainly is here for SEO purposes. \
 **Text** - the text displayed by the element \
 **Size** - size of the text (in pixels)
+**Weight** - weight of the text

 ## Future features

 ### Plugins
-There is a possibly that plugins will indeed be supported with Opal, especialy as it is open source.
+There is a possibility that plugins will indeed be supported with Opal, especially as it is open source.
 Developers will then have the option to create their own plugins and implement their own useful featuers to Opal, being able to share them with the community.